Digital Cameras and Digital Photography

-I figured that I would use it for "snapping" my new-born son and as a "take everywhere" camera, and leaving the rest of my kit for work.
-Having some degree of photography knowledge behind me, I looked for a camera with the following;
+The plan was to use it for "snapping" my new-born son and as a "take everywhere" camera.
+I would leave the rest of my kit for work.
+Having some degree of photography knowledge behind me.

-It had a solid stainless steel casing, felt reassuringly heavy to the touch and produced some amazing photographs.
+It had a solid stainless steel casing, felt reassuringly heavy to the touch and produced some amazing 4mp photographs.
 I actually had one image blown up to A1 (approx. 16 x A4) and displayed in a shop window.
 It looked great.

-It was only after I had been using the camera for a while that I read some reviews by "experts” and was pleasantly surprised at the consistently high praise.
-Eight years later and that camera has now seen better days plus the digital cameras around now absolutely blow this out of the water.
+It was only after I had been using the camera for a while that I read some reviews by "experts".
+I was pleasantly surprised at the consistently high praise.
+Many years later and that camera has now seen better days plus the digital cameras around now absolutely blow this out of the water.

 Good or bad?

-Digital cameras are being constantly upgraded, so if you purchase a camera now that will service all your needs, you shouldn’t have to upgrade for a while as long as you ignore all the "bells and whistles" that get added these days.
+Digital cameras are being constantly upgraded.
+Therefore, if you purchase a camera now that will service all your needs, you shouldn’t have to upgrade for a while.
+That is as long as you ignore all the "bells and whistles" that get added these days.

 Things such as face recognition and smile detection etc (although they can be useful at times such as weddings).